 While there are some exceptions, most insurance policies include some replacement cost coverage.
 Your Travelers Claim professional will go over your coverage with you upon inspecting your property.

 How do you determine the life expectancy of my property?

 We use estimating software that relies on data from many reputable sources, including guides published by the U.S. government and the National Association of Home Builders.
 The information in these guides is widely used in the industry and is composed of relevant data from manufacturers, retailers, installers, contractors, insurance companies, home inspectors, etc.

-Yes.
-Please review your policy for specific details.
-In most instances, you must notify your claim representative of your intent to recover this depreciation within 180 days of the date of loss.
+In most instances, you should notify your Claim professional of your intent to recover your depreciation within 180 days of the date of loss.

-You may purchase a more expensive item to replace the one you lost, but we can only reimburse you up to the replacement cost value.
-In the previous example, we determined the actual cash value of your 37-inch LCD television was $600, and the cost of a similar television is $1,000.
-If you purchase a 46-inch television for $1,500 and submit a request for recoverable depreciation, you will be reimbursed $400 the recoverable depreciation on your original television.
+You may purchase a more expensive item to replace the one you lost, but we can reimburse you only up to the replacement cost.
+In the previous example, we determined the ACV of your 13-inch laptop was $600, and the cost of a similar laptop is $1,000.
+If you purchase a 15-inch laptop for $1,500 and submit a request for recoverable depreciation, you will be reimbursed $400 – the recoverable depreciation on your original laptop.

 This decision is entirely yours.
-If you do not repair or replace the damaged or destroyed items, you may not be able to submit a request for additional payment(s).
+If you do not repair or replace some of your damaged items, you may not be able to submit a request for additional payment(s) for those items.